Shader Frameworks Overview

 For more details, have a look at GLSL shader framework

 Originally, the SoGVRVolumeRenderer generated a GLSL shader internally, without being extensible by the user.
 A modular combination of various effects was not possible that way.
 So the first modular shader framework in MeVisLab was born and it is based on the SuperShader concept.
-It subdivides the rendering shader into a dynamic shader pipeline which allows for interactive addition of custom shader code to the volume rendering.
+It subdivides the rendering shader into a dynamic shader pipeline, which allows for the interactive addition of custom shader code to the volume rendering.
 A pipeline step is modeled as a subset of several shader pipeline functions represented by instances of SoGVRShaderFunction, which contain the GLSL shader code.
 Hence, only certain snippets of the vertex or fragment shader code of the GVR are replaced.
-An important part of the concept is the state, a data structure that is available in all functions and which allows to pass information between the various steps.
+An important part of the concept is the state, a data structure that is available in all functions and which allows for passing information between the various steps.
 Since the SoGVRVolumeRenderer can also be used to render slabs on a SoView2D using SoView2DScene, the shaders can also be used to render special effects on 2D viewers, like contours/edge detection or shading the distance to some object.

 Additional information: